 1 tablespoon cashew cream (blend cashews with enough water to keep blender blades running)

 1 tablespoon almond cream (blend blanched almonds with enough water to keep blades running)

 OTHER DAIRY PRODUCTS

 There are commercial brands of vegan cream cheese and vegan sour cream (like Tofutti) that taste and act like the originals.
 But there also are nifty ways you can create your own "cheesy" flavors without buying overprocessed, over-the-shelf foods.

-1 TBSP GELATIN: 1 tbsp agar agar flakes or powder
+1 tablespoon GELATIN: 1 tablespoon agar agar flakes or powder

-1 tbsp maple syrup (Maple Syrup can be a great flavor-enhancer in some treats like oatmeal cookies and even nut breads.)
+1 tablespoon maple syrup (Maple Syrup can be a great flavor-enhancer in some treats like oatmeal cookies and even nut breads.)

 SUGAR: Gee, you might say (especially if you're a new vegan)-- are you kidding me?

 The truth is, most sugar is refined with an animal ingredient called bone char, which is made from the bones of cows.
 So sorry to rain on your dessert, but no, sugar is not usually a vegan product.